No. 10 Michigan State expects to be without Ward for weeks

 EAST LANSING, Mich. — Michigan State forward Nick Ward had surgery on his broken left hand and is expected to be out of for at least a few weeks.

+“I’m a quick healer so I’ll be back,” Ward said Monday with his left arm in a sling.

-Izzo says Ward was injured when his hand was hit or it made contact with the rim in a 62-44 win over Ohio State on Sunday.
+Ward said he was injured when his hand made contact with an opponent’s elbow in a 62-44 win over Ohio State on Sunday.

+“I hope everyone here feels bad for Nick, but I don’t want anyone to feel bad for us,” coach Tom Izzo said.
+“This is the nature of the beast.
+We have to adjust.”

-Ward is the team’s second-leading scorer at 15.1 points a game and third-leading rebounder at 6.7.
+Ward is the team’s second-leading scorer at 15.1 points a game and third-leading rebounder at 6.7 per game.
 The 6-foot-9 junior returned to school after putting his name in the NBA draft last year.

+“Our margin of error has shrunk,” Izzo said.
+“I hope to get a few more points out of a few people.
+We have to find a way to rebound a little bit better.”

 Shooting guard Joshua Langford , the team’s third-leading scorer, had season-ending surgery on his left foot this month.

-The 10th-ranked Spartans host Rutgers on Wednesday and play at No. 7 Michigan on Sunday.
+The 10th-ranked Spartans (21-5, 12-3 Big Ten) host Rutgers on Wednesday and play at No. 7 Michigan on Sunday, starting the week sharing first place in the Big Ten with the Wolverines.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25